Loading

 Once you have purchased your vehicle, you will need to register it:

-The COC is not required in France if boxes "K" and "D.2" on the foreign vehicle registration document are completed!
+The COC is not required in France if boxes "K" and "D" on the foreign vehicle registration document have been completed!

-• Request a tax receipt from the SIE (Service d'Impôt Entreprises) in your place of residence. free approach and dematerialized.
+• Request a tax receipt from the SIE (Service d'Impôt Entreprises) in your place of residence. free approach and dematerialised.

-• Carry out a technical inspection if the vehicle does not have one.
+• Carry out a roadworthiness test if the vehicle does not have one.
 Today, most European roadworthiness tests less than 6 months old are accepted by the French administration

-• The purchase invoice if you bought the vehicle from a professional, or the sales contract if you bought the vehicle from a private individual.
+• The purchase invoice if you bought the vehicle from a professional, or the contract of sale if you bought the vehicle from a private individual.

-• Make the request yourself via the ANTS website, under "Make another request".
+• Do it yourself on the ANTS website, under "Make another request".

 Important notes:

 • The vehicle must have been sold for the 1st time in an EU country and be of European origin.
-A vehicle of non-EU origin that has been registered in an EU country may be refused registration in France if it does not meet French approval criteria (see the following case study: Registering a non-EU vehicle in France).
+A vehicle of non-EU origin that has been registered in an EU country may be refused entry into France if it does not meet the French approval criteria (see the following case study: Registering a non-EU vehicle in France).

-• If the vehicle is less than 6 months old or has less than 6,000 km: if the vehicle meets one of these two conditions, you will be required to pay VAT, which in France is 20% of the purchase price.
+• If the vehicle is less than 6 months old or has covered less than 6,000 km: if the vehicle meets either of these conditions, you will be liable to pay VAT, which in France is 20% of the purchase price.

-b) If the vehicle is over 30 years old
+b) If the vehicle is more than 30 years old

 If the vehicle is over 30 years old, you can either use the previous procedure (if you manage to obtain a COC), or consider registering it as a classic vehicle.